TEACHING AND LEARNING POLICY STATEMENT

 We base our teaching on our knowledge of the children’s attainment against the expected standards and differentiate tasks accordingly to provide challenge for each child’s level of ability.
 When planning work for children with Additional Educational Needs or Gifted and Talented or more able pupils, we give due regard to information contained on the provision map.
 We have high expectations of all children, and we aim for their work at this school to be of the highest possible standard.

 We set targets for the children in each academic year and we share these targets with both children and their parents.
-We review the progress of each child termly and Pupil Progress Meetings are used to discuss with senior leadership team members, the progress of individuals, specific groups, whole class and year group.
+We review the progress of each child termly and Pupil Progress Meetings are used to discuss with senior leadership team members, the progress of individuals and the whole class.

 Recognising the importance of efficient use of staff to foster pupil progress, we deploy Teaching Assistants as effectively as possible.
-They are deployed appropriately depending upon the needs of the pupils which will vary from lesson to lesson.
-Staff are supported in the further development of their skills through support and CPD, so that they can continually improve their practice.
+Sometimes they work with individual children and sometimes they work with small groups.
+We also do all we can to support our staff in the further development of their skills through support and CPD, so that they can continually improve their practice.

 The Learning Environment